Connect with a certified trainer for free

 Symptoms

-Athletes with posterior ankle impingement usually feel sharp pain in the back of their ankle, especially when they are performing activities that require their ankle to bend downwards.
-This pain may be particularly evident when dancing, kicking a ball, or walking downhill.
+Athletes with posterior ankle impingement usually feel sharp plantarflexion pain in the back of their ankle, especially when performing activities requiring their ankle to bend downwards.
+This plantarflexion pain may be particularly evident when dancing, kicking a ball, or walking downhill.
 Common symptoms also include:

 • Pain that recedes to a dull ache when resting